 Most of the people are happy with updating new iOS.
-However, many of they are getting one issue or the other during the updating process or after they update to the newest version.
-And this time, we found the problem that iPhone Wi-Fi greyed out after iOS 11 update happened to many users.
+However, many of them are getting one issue or the other during the updating process or after the update to the newest version.
+And this time, we found the problem that iPhone Wi-Fi greyed out after iOS 15/14/13/12/11 update happened to many users.
 For those who are facing the same issue can execute the following troubleshooting steps.
 We hope you will found this post useful and get a great grin on your face after fixing the issue.

 - Get into Settings, hit on General.
 Scroll down and tap on Reset.